 Because having debt can be a vicious cycle, it’s important to limit taking on any new debt in retirement.

 When you pay off your loans consider setting up an automatic monthly savings of the same amount you were paying on your debts.
 This will help you create a healthy emergency fund to cover future unexpected costs.
-This can also help you create a reserve to pay cash for your next car purchase or home repair.
+This can also help you create a reserve to pay cash for your next car purchase, medical bill, or home repair.

 Additionally, you might also consider exploring part-time work, consulting, or monetizing a hobby in retirement if you feel like you need more income.
 This can help you avoid building unnecessary debt and create more freedom with your ability to spend.